 As for treatment of non-diabetic hypoglycemia?
 That is handled the same, and you can read about that below, so make it appoint to check in with your doctor and come up with a game plan in the event you have an emergency.

-Hopefully all of us reading this have been conscious enough to treat our lows, but If a conscious person is having symptoms of hypoglycemia, the symptoms usually go away if the person eats or drinks something sweet (glucose tablets, candy, juice, non-diet soda).
+Hopefully all of us reading this have been conscious enough to treat our lows, but If a conscious person is having symptoms of hypoglycemia, the symptoms usually go away if the person eats or drinks something sweet (raw honey, glucose tablets, candy, juice, non-diet soda).

 I personally use raw honey (as it does not need to be refrigerated) and raw maple syrup when I am at home.
 Both are fast, work great and come with some additional health benefits, particularly the honey.